jskaza/jskaza.github.io/index.md

 I am a PhD student studying [Mind and Machine Intelligence](https://mind-machine.ucsb.edu) in the [Vision and Image Understanding Lab](https://viu.psych.ucsb.edu/) and [Dynamical Neuroscience](https://www.dyns.ucsb.edu/) program at UC Santa Barbara.

-Areas of interest: *cognitive computational neuroscience, biologically-plausible AI, neuroAI, XAI, reproducible research*
+Areas of interest: *cognitive computational neuroscience, machine intelligence, neuroAI, XAI, reproducible research*

 Previously, I worked as a Computational Science Developer in the [Cowley Group](http://cowleygroup.cshl.edu/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
 Prior to that, I served as a Solutions Analyst and subsequently Associate Director of Product in industry at [Panalgo](https://panalgo.com/).